bespoken/bespoken-docs/training/ivr/load/overview.md

 * Number of simulated agents [Optional]

 Send an email to [support@bespoken.io](mailto:support@bespoken.io) with this information, and we will have it setup for you in no time.

-## Learn More
-Read about load testing in our latest case study from our work with TE Connectivity: